With births down, US had slowest growth rate in a century - The Boston Globe

-ORLANDO, Fla. — The past year’s population growth rate in the United States was the slowest in a century due to declining births, increasing deaths and the slowdown of international migration, according to figures released Monday by the US Census Bureau.
+ORLANDO — The past year’s population growth rate in the United States was the slowest in a century due to declining births, increasing deaths, and the slowdown of international migration, according to figures released Monday by the US Census Bureau.

-The US grew from 2018 to 2019 by almost a half percent, or about 1.5 million people, with the population standing at 328 million this year, according to population estimates.
+The United States grew from 2018 to 2019 by almost a half percent, or about 1.5 million people, with the population standing at 328 million this year, according to population estimates.

-That's the slowest growth rate in the US since 1917 to 1918, when the nation was involved in World War I, said William Frey, a senior fellow at The Brookings Institution.
+That’s the slowest growth rate in the United States since 1917 to 1918, when the nation was involved in World War I, said William Frey, a senior fellow at The Brookings Institution.

 Advertisement

-For the first time in decades, natural increase — the number of births minus the number of deaths — was less than 1 million in the US due to an aging population of Baby Boomers, whose oldest members entered their 70s within the past several years.
-As the large Boomer population continues to age, this trend is going to continue.
+For the first time in decades, natural increase — the number of births minus the number of deaths — was less than 1 million in the United States due to an aging population of baby boomers, whose oldest members entered their 70s within the past several years.
+As the large boomer population continues to age, this trend is going to continue.

-International migration to the US decreased to 595,000 people from 2018 to 2019, dropping from as many as 1 million international migrants in 2016, according to the population estimates.
-Immigration restrictions by the Trump administration combined with a perception that the US has fewer economic opportunities than it did before the recession a decade ago contributed to the decline, Frey said.
+International migration to the United States decreased to 595,000 people from 2018 to 2019, dropping from up to 1 million international migrants in 2016, according to the population estimates.
+Immigration restrictions by the Trump administration combined with a perception that the United States has fewer economic opportunities than it did before the recession a decade ago contributed to the decline, Frey said.

 Advertisement